bishnu123-rgb/Higgs-Boson/README.md

 │
 ├── requirements.txt
 └── README.md
 Data Exploration

-Exploratory analysis was performed to understand:
+Exploratory analysis was performed to gain insight into:

 Dataset structure and feature distributions